smr-khn/Robot_Tool_Segmentation/README.md

 # Robot Tool Segmentation using Branch Aggregation Attention Network
 This repo uses an adaptation of the BAAnet from the paper Branch Aggregation Attention Network for Robotic Surgical Instrument Segmentation by W. Shen et al. The model was trained and tested on the Endovis 2018 dataset.
+Our results can be found in the project pdf.

 ## Contents
 ```EncoderModule.py```: Encoder module for BAAnet that leverages mobilenetv2.